SimonDosda/SimonDosda.github.io/_posts/2021-04-13-git-aliases.markdown

 ## Status helpers

 I have a couple of aliases to give me some information about the current state of my repository.

 The first one is `git state`, which will fetch the remote repository (while removing deleted distant branches and fetching tags, some other default behaviors of git I don't understand), and then will display the branches status locally and on the server using the verbose mode.

-The other, a simpler one, is `git ll <n>`.
+The other one is `git ll <n>`.
 It lists the n last commits of the current branch on one line.

 ```bash
 # give a quick look at the state of the repo